Scan Source Documents For Your Certified Translation Using Your Smartphone or Tablet

 - Tap the icon of a square with a pencil in it to create a new note.

 - A menu appears above your keyboard.
-In that menu, again tap the circle with the + in it.

 - Select Scan Documents.